 Kathy Dettwyler is an anthropology professor, author and breastfeeding advocate who has studied the biologically normal time to stop breastfeeding human babies compared to other mammals.
 Dettwyler found the minimum predicted age for a natural age of weaning in humans is 2.5 years, with a maximum of 7.0 years.

 In societies where children are allowed to nurse “as long as they want” they usually self-wean, with no arguments or emotional trauma, between 3 and 4 years of age.

 How long should I breastfeed?

 This is a personal decision between mother and baby.
 You can breastfeed for as long as you want to.
 Equally you can stop when you want to.

 The decision when to stop breastfeeding is a personal choice and nobody’s business but a mother’s own.
-Breastfeeding is not time dependent, you do not have to stop breastfeeding when a baby has teeth or once a baby can walk or talk, or because family or friends think your baby is too old for ‘that’.
+Breastfeeding is not time dependent, you do not have to stop breastfeeding when a baby has teeth or once he can walk or talk, or because family or friends think your baby is too old for ‘that’.

 Breastfeeding is much like any other developmental stage, it will be outgrown when the child is ready.
 This is often when a child is around three or four years old.
 Some children may be a little older, while some may be a little younger.
 Some mothers will hasten the process, while some will wait until their little one naturally gives up breastfeeding.
 Breastfeeding a toddler or pre-schooler is not a newsworthy or shocking event as it is biologically normal.
 You can breastfeed as long as you want to!